nijaru/nijaru.github.io/about.md

 title: About
 ---

 I am a software developer from California who likes web development, containers, and distributed systems.
-I mainly use Go to solve problems along with a little Javascript, Python, Ruby, C++, and Haskell.
+I mainly use Go along with Javascript, Python, Ruby, C++, and Haskell.

 My current projects include building web apps with Go and Javascript, working with Kubernetes, and contributing to open source projects.
 Outside of code, I like music production, photography, and hiking.